statico/magic8ball/README.md

 https://user-images.githubusercontent.com/137158/227802904-8569a921-3ebb-47fb-ab7f-4f86f1499a7d.mp4

-(Yes, the animation is awful, but I ran out of time this weekend.)
+Yes, the animation is awful, but I ran out of time this weekend.
+You should be able to clone this repo and run the Xcode project without any extras.
+I used Xcode 14.2 on macOS 13.2.1.

 ## Why?

 I wanted to try learning a new topic and building a relatively simple project using ChatGPT.
 I had no prior knowledge of Swift and last did iOS development in 2013.
 I've done a little 3D before.

+I'm not particularly obsessed with [magic 8-balls](https://en.wikipedia.org/wiki/Magic_8_Ball) — it just seemed like an easy thing to make with some fun polishing edge cases.
+Here's [a video](https://www.youtube.com/watch?v=0-FYc-eEDa0) if you're wondering what's inside one.

 ## TL;DR